-Apply Mechanical Drafting Technology Theory I including welding symbology, gearing, threads and fasteners, manufacturing processes, axonometric projection, and geometric dimensioning and tolerancing using CAD systems.
+Apply Mechanical Drafting Technology Theory I including welding symbology, geometric dimensioning and tolerancing, working drawings and 3D modeling using CAD systems with emphasis on drawing details, assemblies, and subassemblies.
+Applications of advanced dimensioning and tolerancing principles, flat pattern layouts, revolutions, and piping.
 PREREQ: CADD 0108.
 COREQ: CADD 0121.
 S

-CADD 0129 Drafting Applied Mathematics III: 2 semester hours.
+CADD 0129 Drafting Applied Analytic Geometry: 2 semester hours.

 Analytic geometry applications including intersections and revolutions.
 Solutions of problems relating to design drafting are emphasized.
 PREREQ: CADD 0119.
 S